jononovo/5ducksperday/docs/new-agent-setup-guide-2025-07-30.md

 - ✅ Demo user (ID=1) for non-registered users
 - ✅ 4 professional email templates in outreach system
 - ✅ Storage switcher set to PostgreSQL (`USE_REPLIT_DB = false`)
+- ✅ ~11 TypeScript errors visible (expected - do not fix)
 - ⚠️ Schema "mismatches" (expected - do not fix)

 ## Important Notes